 Short-form content – this is built from long-form content that you create for social media such as graphics, quotes and reels.

-When you intentionally create and curate content around your content pillars, it helps to maximize your content strategy and marketing plan.
+When you intentionally create and curate marketing around your content pillars, it helps to maximise your strategy and marketing plan.
 You’ll provide value to your audience, build trust and establish yourself as an expert in your industry.